craigargh/cfg-python/slides/session_6.md

 ----

-Next, write down all of things that you think your project could do.
+**Task:** Next, write down all of things that you think your project could do.

 Don't worry if an idea sounds stupid or too difficult at this stage.
 Just get as many ideas as possible.

 ----